no one deals like we do!

 River cruise

-It's hard to believe that you're floating through the heart of the eighth largest city in the US.
-Traffic sounds disappear here, seven meters below the downtown streets.
+It's hard to believe that you're floating through the heart of one of the largest cities in the USA.
+Traffic sounds disappear here, 20 feet (six meters) below the downtown streets.
 Instead, in the evenings, you hear wisps of music from outdoor cafés.

 You may even become part of a show as your boat floats through the Arneson River Theater.
 The audience sits on one side, while folk dances, operas and concerts are performed on the opposite bank.